Haoming02/sd-forge-couple/README.md

 - **Prompt Hint:**
     - When hovering a row, it will show the corresponding prompt or if the prompt is missing
-    - Only shows if positive prompt is not empty
+    - Only works when the positive prompt is not empty
-    - Right click on the rows to toggle the display
+    - Right click on the table to toggle the display

 <p align="center">
 <img src="example/10.jpg" height=384>